bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The `changeSideCount` method does just what its name states.
 It changes the number of sides on the Yome.
 It does this by directly changing the global state.
-Again, this is the essential complexity of the program and we are going to have to do it one way or another so why not the easiest most straightforward way?
+This is the essential complexity of the program and we are going to have to do it one way or another, so why not the easiest most straightforward way?

 So far, we have minimized the side effects of this entire program to